Rahul-Thirumala/Rahul-Thirumala/README.md

 ## Hi, My Name is Rahul! 👋

-I'm a passionate individual with a keen interest in data exploration and analysis, dedicated to promoting diversity within the tech industry.
+As a passionate individual with a keen interest in exploring and unraveling data, committed to driving positive change and impact in the tech landscape.

-I love what I do and I am always happy to chat.
+Driven by the pursuit of uncovering insights and solving data puzzles, I'm always eager to engage in discussions and share knowledge.

 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/rahulthirumala/)